 Only after the students have developed an understanding for the content, is it time for the theoretical part.
 The next task is to write a correct definition of the height and use it to draw the heights, epecially on the obtuse triangle which we know can be difficult at first.
 For homework students will draw arbitrary triangles of all types and draw their heights and then we are ready to move on.

 The area of polygones

 The students already know the area formula for the rectangle so by using their previous knowledge it is possible to discover the area formula for a parallelogram, triangle and a trapezoid.
 The students are given a few models to work with and they are ready to work.
 After they have come to the conclusion that a parallelogram can be made into a rectangle, and two equal triangles or two equal trapezoids form a parallelogram they are now able to figure out the area formulas.

 Finally students will measure the distances needed to calculate the area of different shapes using their newly discovered formulas.
 After all of this students will have developed a strong knowledge of the area of polygones and are ready for more advanced problem solving and since they have developed a deep understanding of the content they will have an interesting time using their new knowledge in solving more complex problems.

 Teaching according to the student-centered model is not to explain how mathematics works, but instead come up with problems that activates students interest and eager to learn.

 Are you looking for material in maths designed according to the student-centered model?
-If you are, please visit Ma.fi (Finnish) or Matematik.fi (Swedish) and learn about a digital math book for junior-high.
+If you are, please visit Ma.fi (available in English, Swedish and Finnish) and learn about a digital math book for junior-high.